madina-k/dse_mk2021/_build/html/_sources/tutorial_grf.md

 ![Rundoc](images/step2.png)

-Or if you do not see the button, run the following command within R Studio:
+Or if you do not see the button, run the following command within the console of R Studio:

 ```r
 rmarkdown::run("thefolderwhereyousavedthetutorial/tutorial_grf.Rmd")

 ```

 **Step 4.** Work with the compiled tutorial.
 The  new subsections are slowly revealed to you once you hit  `continue` button.
 You get the correct answers for each quiz after you submit an answer first.
 You can get the **correct answer** to any coding question, by clicking **"hint"** button at the top panel of the coding chunk.